caiosba/chartscape/README.md

 Thanks to my friends:

-* Leandro Andrade, for correcting the percentages positions
+* Leandro Andrade, for correcting the percentages positions and add support to UTF-8
 * Melissa Wen, for general improvements
 * Aurélio Heckert, which presented to me the awesome world of Inkscape extensions development